+Information and Communication Technology (ICT) equipment and devices, are being increasingly networked to satisfy the needs of such things as smart cities and Internet of Things (IoT).
+Where items are connected with metallic conductors, overvoltage and overcurrent surges resulting from coupled lightning and other electrical stress events may occur.
+If the network items do not have sufficient withstand resistibly to the coupled surge conditions, these surge events may cause interruption of information transfer, equipment damage or hazardous conditions.
+ICT systems should be designed to recover after transmission interruptions, damaged items may impair system performance and failed items need repair or replacement, which interrupts operation and creates e-waste.

-The following deliverables (Recommendations, Handbooks and Directives), in force at the time of approval of this Question, fall under its responsibility:
+The following deliverables (Recommendations, Supplements, Handbooks and Directives), in force at the time of approval of this Question, fall under its responsibility:

-- ITU-T K.11, K.12, K.20, K.21, K.28, K.36, K.44, K.45, K.50, K.51, K.55, K.64, K.65, K.69, K.75, K.77, K.82, K.89, K.95, K.96, K.98, K.99, K.102, K.103, K-series Supplement 3;
+– ITU-T Recommendation K-series: Protection against interference, K.11, K.12, K.20, K.21, K.28, K.36, K.44, K.45, K.50, K.51, K.55, K.64, K.65, K.69, K.75, K.77, K.82, K.89, K.95, K.96, K.98, K.99, K.102, K.103, K.117, K.118, K.126, K.128, K.129, K.135, K.140, K.143, K.144, K.147;

-- Resistibility Guide;
+– K-series Supplements 3; 7, 8, 12, 15, 17, 18;

+– Implementers K.Imp Guides for K.44 and for K.20 + K.21 + K.45 combination;

-- Directives, Volume VIII.
+– Directives, Volume VIII.

-Question

 Question

 The purpose of this Question is to produce new or revised Recommendations or Supplements regarding the resistibility Recommendations for ICT equipment and also specifications, test methods and principles of application for protective components and assemblies.
 The resistibility Recommendations against overvoltages and overcurrents apply to equipment installed in telecommunications centres, in the access and trunk networks and at customer premises.
 The protective components and assemblies are related to both telecommunication and power supply circuits of telecommunication equipment and they are intended to mitigate the effects of overvoltages and overcurrents.
 The sources of overvoltages and overcurrents considered are those that may cause permanent damage and include lightning, electrostatic discharge (ESD), electrical fast transients (EFTs), power induction, and mains power contacts.